NyuB/expekt-test/README.md

 2) the expected content should be in a triple-quoted-string block
 3) the opening triple-quotes should be the next token after the `expect(` call (not nested in parentheses or aliased)
 4) the closing triple-quotes should be on a different line than the opening triple-quotes
+5) the expected content should not use [Kotlin string interpolation](https://kotlinlang.org/docs/strings.html#string-templates)

 #### OK: